 - Memorize the verse and reference word perfect.
 Don’t settle for low standards.

 7. Review, review, review

 - You must have a review system for long-term retention.
 Determine to review so many verses each week.
 Review new verses every week for a time, then less and less frequently.
 Use dead time, like holding on the phone, for review.

 What has been your own experience with Scripture memory?
-Success or failure?
-Joy or discouragement?
+Do you have any Scripture memory tips to share?